Research

 Working Papers

-- Zogheib, C., Mahetaji, K., Spencer, R. (In Progress) Intersections between Government Data and AI Strategies: Comparative Policy Analysis at Multiple Levels of Government
+- Zogheib, C., Mahetaji, K., Spencer, R. (Under review) Intersections between Government Data and AI Strategies: Comparative Policy Analysis at Multiple Levels of Government

 🎓 Interdisciplinary Expertise